USNA Out: History

 The group was initially formed in 2003 when 32 LGBT alumni of the Naval Academy petitioned the USNA Alumni Association for special status as a non-geographic chapter of the Alumni Association, similar to the special status of the association's RV chapter.
 The initial request was rejected on multiple grounds.

 The organization continued to increase membership and incorporated as a 501(c)(3) in the State of Maryland in September, 2009.
 In November 2009 USNA Out realigned the leadership structure to support the growing membership of over 300.
 The organization now comprises an unofficial "affinity group" among the U. S. Naval Academy Alumni.
-The organization incorporated as a 501(c)(3) in the State of Maryland in September 2009.

 On December 22, 2010, USNA Out founding member Commander Zoe Dunning, USNR (Ret.), stood beside President Barack Obama as he signed the Don't Ask, Don't Tell Repeal Act of 2010.

+USNA Out held its first annual dinner after the repeal of the Don’t Ask, Don’t Tell Act in April 2012, which was attended by 31 midshipmen from all four classes and 34 USNA Out members as well as 16 graduating seniors.